 As mentioned, I have a microbusiness that has never traded, has no employees, no revenue, no expenses, no expenses, no registered share capital, nada.
-I registered it in June last year and haven’t yet needed it, but I will do in future.
-So it’ perfect for this example.
+I registered it in June last year and haven’t yet needed it, but I will do it in future.
+So it’s perfect for this example.

 So here’s how I prepared and submitted the annual report.
 By the way, if you’d like less text and more screenshots then you can follow this guide on our support section instead.

 Step 1.
-Log in to the Estonian Business Register
+Log in to the Estonian e-Business Register

-You will need to use that link above, which is the same one you can use to register a company, register share capital, or alter your Articles of Association.
-It’s a bit confusing because there’s another way to log into the Business Register to access company data so make sure you are entering from the right place.
-You will need to use your Estonian digital ID to log in.
-Note that Smart-ID does not yet work for signing annual accounts.
+You will need to use the link above, which is the same one you can use to register a company, register share capital, or alter your Articles of Association.
+You will need to use your Estonian digital ID or Smart-ID to log in and sign.

 Step 2.
 Add new report